 Whether you are returning to work or just want a break while your partner handles a feeding, you need the right gear.

-You can store breast milk in glass, hard plastic, or breast milk storage bags.
-If you choose plastic, verify it is BPA-free for safety (3).
+Store breast milk in clean, food-grade glass, hard plastic, or breast milk storage bags made for the job.
+If you choose plastic, verify it is BPA-free (3).

-Avoid flimsy sandwich bags; they are not built for long-term freezer storage and can leak.
+Avoid flimsy sandwich bags and disposable bottle liners; they are not built for long-term freezer storage and can leak or tear.

 Follow these packing tips:

-- Seal it tight: Plastic and glass containers need secure caps.
+- Seal it tight: Plastic and glass containers need secure, tight-fitting caps.
 Do not rely on foil or plastic wrap.

-- Protect the bags: Storage bags can tear easily in the freezer.
-I used to place my filled bags inside a rigid plastic bin in the freezer to prevent punctures.
+- Protect the bags: Storage bags tear easily in the freezer.
+I used to set my filled bags inside a rigid plastic bin to prevent punctures.

 - Label everything: Write the date and amount on every container.
 If the milk is going to daycare, add your baby’s name.

 - Leave room: Liquid expands when frozen.
-Leave about an inch of space at the top of the container to prevent it from cracking or bursting.
+Leave about an inch of space at the top so the container does not crack or burst.

 - Portion wisely: Store milk in small amounts (2 to 4 ounces) so you do not have to thaw a huge bag for a small feeding.

-If you’re freezing the milk in breast milk bags, lay them flat in the freezer—they’re less bulky than if you set them upright.
+If you’re freezing the milk in breast milk bags, lay them flat in the freezer.
+They are less bulky than if you set them upright.
 When they freeze flat, they’re easier to stack and store.

 Editor's Note: